Alan T Wood

 History of traditional China from earliest times to the beginning of the Qing dynasty.
 Covers the birth and development of the principal social, economic, and political institutions in China.
 Also treats the principal cultural and scientific achievements of China, and the philosophical traditions which have dominated East Asia.

 Within a short time China will become the largest economy in the world and a major political and military power.
-This course will help students understand the internal and external factors that have shaped China from earliest times to the beginning of the nineteenth century.
+This course will help students understand the internal and external factors that have shaped China from earliest times to the modern world.

 Student learning goals